Pavillon de l'Horloge: History

 The pavilion was built just north of the older Lescot Wing between 1624 and about 1645, a protracted process because of the difficulties faced by France in the late 1620s and 1630s.
-The structure and its iconic square-domed roof (AKA The nob) were designed by architect Jacques Lemercier, who was selected in a competition in 1624.
+The structure and its iconic square-domed roof were designed by architect Jacques Lemercier, who was selected in a competition in 1624.

 On 1 September 1794, a semaphore or télégraphe of the type recently invented by Claude Chappe was installed at the top of the Pavilion.
 It remained there until 1806, when it was removed for aesthetic and safety reasons by the Louvre's architect Pierre-François-Léonard Fontaine.

 In the early 19th century, a clock (horloge) was placed on the attic level, giving the pavilion its current name.

-The western façade was comprehensively remodeled by Hector Lefuel in the 1850s during the Second Empire. that is when the name of Pavillon Sully (after Maximilien de Béthune, duc de Sully) was given to it.
+The western façade was comprehensively remodeled by Hector-Martin Lefuel in the 1850s during the Second Empire. that is when the name of Pavillon Sully (after Maximilien de Béthune, Duke of Sully) was given to it.
 Lefuel also rebuilt the structure's two iconic chimneys, which had been demolished in the early 19th century.